crums-io/io-util/README.md

 * Persistent, fail-safe counter (called a Keystone).
 Keystones can be persisted at any offset of a file, provide all-or-nothing update semantics, and are designed to tolerate abnormal program shutdown (e.g. power failure).
+  These in turn can be combined with other structures (e.g. next item) to lend them durable atomicity.

 * A simple, fixed width table abstraction, coupled with a keystone to maintain row count.
 The abstraction doesn't divy up a row into columns.
 That's the user's business.